Coronavirus (COVID-19) vaccination

 How to get the COVID-19 vaccine

-- get vaccinated onboard the Living Well Bus.
-The service operates on a fully drop-in basis and provides all routine UK immunisations (excluding RSV), health checks, and mental wellbeing support
+- onboard the Living Well Bus.
+The service operates on a fully drop-in basis and also provides health checks and mental wellbeing support